MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition.md

 ### 4. Export VHD to Azure Stack HCI cluster

 Next, you'll need to export the VHD you created from the managed disk to your Azure Stack HCI cluster, which will let you create new VMs.
-Use the following method in a regular web browser or in Azure Storage Explorer.
+Use the following method using a regular web browser or using Azure Storage Explorer.

 To export the VHD: